Prairie Resilience: A Made-in-Saskatchewan Climate Change Strategy

 Saskatchewan acknowledges the science-based reality of climate change and joined other provinces and the Government of Canada at the Conference of the Parties on Climate Change (COP 21) in Paris in December 2015.
 An international agreement involving 195 countries was struck with a plan to limit climate-related increases in temperature to two degrees Celsius through continued GHG reductions.
 Canada’s stated goal is to reduce GHG emissions by 30 per cent below 2005 levels by 2030.

-In October 2016, the Government of Saskatchewan provided direction in the Saskatchewan White Paper on Climate Change.
 This white paper emphasized that effective approaches to GHG mitigation stem from technological innovation.
 Further, efforts must be made to adapt to the impacts of climate change.
 Taken together, both approaches form a practical long-term strategy for managing this issue and balancing environmental and economic goals.

 - Saskatchewan is working on reducing its GHG emissions.
 SaskPower deployed carbon capture and storage (CCS) technology at its Boundary Dam Power Station south of Estevan, which is designed to reduce the carbon dioxide emissions of power production by up to a million tonnes annually.
 Since it began operations in October 2014, the process has captured more than 1.5 million tonnes of CO2; that’s the equivalent of 350,000 vehicles taken off Saskatchewan roads.
 This technology can be applied to other countries, such as China and India, which are heavily dependent upon coal-fired electricity generation.
 Thousands of coal plants are in development around the world, and dozens of countries are evaluating various CCS technologies to reduce the carbon footprint of their power production.